GoogleCloudPlatform/gcsfuse/README.md

 ## Invoking gcsfuse

-To mount a bucket using gcsfuse, invoke it like this:
+To mount a bucket using gcsfuse over an existing directory `/path/to/mount`, invoke it like this:

 ```
-gcsfuse my-bucket /path/to/mount/point
+gcsfuse my-bucket /path/to/mount
 ```

-The directory onto which you are mounting the file system (`/path/to/mount/point` in the above example) must already exist.
+**Important**: You should run gcsfuse as the user who will be using the file system, not as root.
+Do not use `sudo`.

 The gcsfuse tool will run until the file system is unmounted.
-By default little is printed, but you can use the `--fuse.debug` flag to turn on debugging output to stderr.
-If the tool should happen to crash, crash logs will also be written to stderr.
+You can press Ctrl-C to make this happen cleanly, or unmount in the usual way for a fuse file system on your operating system:

+    umount /path/to/mount         # OS X
+    fusermount -u /path/to/mount  # Linux

 If you are mounting a bucket that was populated with objects by some other means besides gcsfuse, you may be interested in the `--implicit-dirs` flag.
 See the